KF-2000/PHAS0102-Techniques-for-High-Performance-Computing/README.md

 # PHAS0102-Techniques-for-High-Performance-Computing
-Coursework for the module PHAS0102.
+The coursework for the module PHAS0102 which was completed between September and December of 2021.